Ted Rall: Other media

 Rall was a regular guest on Hannity & Colmes, as well as NPR.
 He contributes a cartoon called "Left Coast" to the Pasadena Weekly.
 In February 2005, BBC television broadcast a 30-minute profile of Rall as part of their series Cartoonists on the Front Line.

 Rall maintains a blog at his website.
 Rall released a series of animated political cartoons on his website and on YouTube in collaboration with David Essman.

 Rall had a Saturday and Sunday radio talk show on KFI radio in Los Angeles from August 1998 to August 2000.
 After 9/11, KFI brought him back to travel to Afghanistan and file live on-air reports from the battle of Kunduz and elsewhere in northern Afghanistan.
 Rall's show was also broadcast live from Havana as well as Pakistani-held Kashmir.
 In 2005 he had a weekend show on San Francisco's KIFR-FM.
 Rall has been a frequent guest on National Public Radio, the BBC and Fox Radio.

+Rall has previously described himself as a guest on the Russian state-owned radio programmer Sputnik, and criticized the Biden administration’s sanctions shutting down Sputnik’s local affiliate in the United States.